renemonroy/one-chart/README.md

 ]
 ```

-Knowing the data from above we can tell 1Chart to build a graph with this simple schema:
+We can tell 1Chart to build a "Vertical Bars" chart with this simple schema:

 ```js
 import { format } from "d3";